-Talking triathlon’s social significance with Philippine triathlon pioneers Fred Uytengsu and Greg Banzon
+Talking the social significance of triathlon and Ironman Philippines with pioneers of the sports Fred Uytengsu and Greg Banzon

 Heralded as the premier long-distance race for its enduring history, global appeal, and test of human limits, the first Ironman in the Philippines offers a chance to bring the community together, unite more Filipinos for a shared sporting experience, and put forward new ways to view the sport’s future viability.

 “Over the years, the clamor for the race has really built up.
 That’s why we were pleasantly surprised with the amount of buzz it generated, so it’s time to put up an Ironman event,” says Greg Banzon, vice president and general manager of Century Pacific Food Inc.

 “In my heart, this is really one limited edition event.
 It seems like the right time.
 Now we have the critical mass of local triathletes who are willing and able to do a full distance race.
 Having said that, if there is appetite and demand, we’ll take a look at it,” adds Sunrise Events Inc’s Fred Uytengsu.